gurkenlabs/litiengine-docs/getting-started/get-litiengine.md

 ## Get the Java library

-So you want to build a 2D Java game with the _LITIengine_, that's great!
+So you want to build a 2D Java game with the _LITIENGINE_, that's great!
 Now, the first thing you want to do is to actually download the library.
 There are multiple ways to achieve this.
 The library is distributed over the [Maven Central Repository](https://search.maven.org/artifact/de.gurkenlabs/litiengine/) and you can grab the necessary .jar-file\(s\) from there by using your favorite build automation tool or manually download the library.

 ### Gradle \(Groovy\)